eugeneegbe/media-labeler/README.md

 # media-labeler
-A small tool used in labeling files on Wikimedia Commons
+A small tool used in investigating the cultural diversity and gender representation of images on [Wikimedia Commons](https://commons.wikimedia.org/)